barry-waldbaum-rl/reat-vm-setup/README.md

 EOF
 ```

 10. Create a bashrc file that will run when a user signs into VNC.
-Aliases allow the user to start, stop, and ssh to nodes as if they were running on machines or VMs instead of containers.
+Aliases allow the user to start, stop, and ssh to nodes as if they were running on machines or VMs instead of containers (STARTUPDIR = /dockerstartup/ ).

 ```bash
 cat << EOF > ~/vnc_docker/bashrc